squinkylabs/SquinkyVCV/docs/booty-shifter.md

 In its simplest use, Chopper produces a very wide range of **tremolo** effects.
 The built-in LFO can produce a wide range of waveforms that cover many of the waveforms produced by the tremolo circuits built into **vintage guitar amplifiers**.

-The LFO is also sent to an ouput so that it may modulate other modules.
+The LFO is sent to an output so that it may modulate other modules.

 There is also a **clock synchronizer** and multiplier.

 To use Chopper as a tremolo, send a signal to the *in* jack, and listen to the *out* jack.
 Leave the *clock* control at the default *int* setting.
-Most of the knob settings will know affect the tremolo.
+Most of the knob settings will now affect the tremolo effect.

 ## Chopper LFO